paypal/paypal-checkout-components/README.md

 These components support various levels of integration, depending on your requirements:

 - A simple PayPal Button which takes your customer through the payment process end-to-end
-- An advanced PayPal Button which allows you to use [PayPal Payment REST API](https://developer.paypal.com/docs/api/payments/) to accept payments
+- An advanced PayPal Button which allows you to use [PayPal Payments REST API](https://developer.paypal.com/docs/api/payments/) to accept payments
 - Support for drop-in PayPal Buttons using simple JavaScript, HTML, React.js, Angular.js, or Ember.js, depending on the technology your site uses
 - Stand-alone PayPal Checkout, if you have your own pre-existing checkout button